 - Eye drops

 - Motion sickness tablets / patches (we recommend Scopaderm on prescription)

 Want to print out this handy list?
 Download our printable travel medicine kit packing list here.

 Make sure you check out the latest information for where you’re travelling to, and seek out the right medical advice before you travel.
 We found the Travel Health Pro website a great starting point.

 Want to save it for later?
-Pin it…
+Then why not pin it…